 - Product Placement: All over the place, though Bland-Name Product also comes up.

 - Protagonist Centred Morality: Edward's "keep Bella safe at all costs" attitude in Twilight is parodied by giving him a tendency to actively put random people in harm's way every time Becca is threatened.
 Including Becca herself.

-- Redundant Parody: The lampshade on Jacob's constant shirtlessness?
+- Redundant Parody: The constant lampshade on Jacob's constant shirtlessness?
 The Twilight movies already did that, several times.

 - Our Vampires Are Different: They obey multiple vampire 'rules', but only the ones that can be played for laughs at the time.